YorkDojo/yorkdojo.github.io/next-session.md

 ## Tickets

-[You can reserve your free place here](https://zen.coderdojo.com/dojo/gb/york/york), but if you forget just come along anyway.
+[You can reserve your free place here](https://zen.coderdojo.com/dojo/gb/york/york), but if you forget just come along anyway!